Wednesday, December 30, 2015

 FISH TANK FERTILIZER

 are some of the accidic fertilizers wich can be made in home with less cost for plants."
+I found this part on the web.

 So that's about it...oh, except for Organics and whether to use water soluble granulated, liquid, time release or plant spikes.